CharlesReinhardt/ecacr/classmate_projects.md

 ## April 25

 Emil: shiny app on empty net shots analysis, part of his SYE.
 Really cool and looks nice

+## April 27

+Kasey: shinyapp on olympic swimming data. making me real jealous of the shinyapps in this class